chroma-core/chroma/rust/chroma/README.md

 let client = ChromaHttpClient::cloud()?;
 ```

-This will automatically read the following environment variables to setup a Chroma client:
+This will automatically read the following environment variables to set up a Chroma client:
 - `CHROMA_ENDPOINT` sets the URL for Chroma.
 For chroma-cloud this is `https://api.trychroma.com`.
   There is no need to set this environment variable if you want to work with Cloud directly.
 - `CHROMA_API_KEY` sets the API key to authenticate to Chroma.
 This should be a Chroma-provided API
   key.
-To generate a key, login to [the Chroma dashboard](https://trychroma.com), create or select
+To generate a key, log in to [the Chroma dashboard](https://trychroma.com), create or select
   a database, and look for how to connect to your database under "settings".
 - `CHROMA_TENANT` sets the tenant.
 If you provide an API key, this will be inferred automatically
   on start.